 Edgerrin James was a good, if not great, running back in the NFL.
 He was the 1999 Rookie of the Year, went to four Pro Bowls and ended his career as the 11th-leading rusher of all-time.
 However, he does not jump out as a likely top rookie card from the 1990s.
 Helped by the relative rarity for the time, the 1999 SP Authentic Edgerrin James rookie card is numbered to 1,999 and part of the Future Watch subset.

-Offensive line is where the game is largely won and lost, but for collectors it remains little more than a novelty.
+The offensive line is where the game is largely won and lost, but for collectors it remains little more than a novelty.
 Jonathan Ogden is one of the exceptions thanks to his Hall of Fame career and the strong fan support for the Baltimore Ravens.
 Ogden was an 11-time Pro Bowl selection and spent his whole NFL career with the Ravens.
 Part of the Premier Prospects subset in 1996 SP, the value for Jonathan Ogden's foil rookie is helped by the sensitive nature of the set.
-A Gem Mint PSA 10 sold for $1,425 in January of 2015.

 A huge part of the New York Giants defensive line for the better part of two decades, Michael Strahan made seven Pro Bowl visits during his Hall of Fame career.
 He also was the 2001 AP NFL Defensive Player of the Year and helped the Giants win Super Bowl XLII.
 The top rookie card for Michael Strahan is found in 1993 Fleer Ultra.
 Despite being one of the more unattractive cards on the list, the card maintains strong values.